 Students who are on parole are eligible to apply for student financial assistance.
-Students who are on day parole are eligible to apply for student financial assistance to cover the costs associated with their tuition, books, transportation and miscellaneous costs.
+Students who are on day parole are eligible to apply for student financial assistance to cover the costs associated with their tuition, books, transportation and miscellaneous costs, but not living costs as they are already provided by the Government of Canada/Province of British Columbia authorities.
+As a result, an appeal must be submitted as part of their application process.